actuallypav/tf-sync/README.md

 tf state rm ...
 ```

-The script automatically backs up the Terraform state to a GitHub repository (`terraform-state-storage`).
+The system automatically backs up the Terraform state to a GitHub repository (`terraform-state-storage`).

 ---